-5. You have a dubious online presence.
-Employers are checking social media sites to gain more insight in to what you’re like as a person. -8 Smart Ways to Use Social Media in Your Job Search
+4. You have a dubious online presence.
+Employers are checking social media sites to gain more insight into what you’re like as a person.
+Make sure all your digital dirt is cleaned up.

-9. You appear to be (or are) a job hopper.
+8. You appear to be (or are) a job hopper.
 Employers take a cautious approach when someone has changed jobs often.
 They wonder if you are not a good performer or fear that you get bored easily and move on to new challenges.
-If any of these job changes were for valid reasons such as merger, sale of the business, or large scale layoffs, or were simply contract positions, be sure to state these reasons.
+If any of these job changes were for valid reasons such as merger, sale of the business, or large-scale layoffs, or were simply contract positions, be sure to state these reasons.

-10. You don’t live in the area.
+9. You don’t live in the area.
 For most positions, it’s easier for an employer to hire someone who lives locally.
-That’s why you should leave your address off your resume. - 12 Things You Should Leave Off Your Resume
+That’s why you should leave your address off your resume.

 Question: What things are you doing that may be contributing to this problem?